Cobot ROI Calculator: Is Automation Worth It?

 Where labor cuts the headline number, quality multiplies it.

-Defect rate reduction: Cobots cut scrap 30-60% on repetitive tasks.
+Cobots cut scrap 30-60% on repetitive tasks.
 Pick-and-place?
 50% fewer dropped/damaged parts.
 Palletizing?
 40% fewer tipped loads.
 Inspection?
 35% fewer missed defects reaching the customer.

 Real example: An automotive supplier produces 50,000 units/year.
-Manual assembly averages 2.5% defects (1,250 bad units).
-A cobot cuts that to 1.2% (600 bad units).
-Each defect costs $850 to rework/warranty:
+Manual assembly: 2.5% defects (1,250 bad units).
+Cobot assembly: 1.2% (600 bad units).
+Each defect costs $850.
+Savings: (2.5% - 1.2%) x 50,000 x $850 = $63,750/year.

 3. Productivity & Uptime Gains

-Shift extension: Run a 6am-10pm operation (16 hours) instead of 8am-5pm (9 hours).
+Shift extension: Run 16-hour days instead of 9 hours.
 The cobot works all shifts, compressing a 2-shift headcount into 1 operator + 1 cobot.
-Annual gain: 7 extra hours/day × $44.80 × 250 = $78,400.
-Double check: will your facility allow extended hours?
-Some can't due to noise, safety, or customer constraints.
+Annual gain: 7 extra hours/day x $44.80 x 250 = $78,400.

-Machine utilization: Cobots keep CNC machines, injection molders, and heat treatment ovens running 40-55% longer (less idle time waiting for part removal).
+Machine utilization: Cobots keep CNC machines and injection molders running 40-55% longer (less idle time waiting for part removal).
 At $150-300/hour machine rate, that's $12,000-25,000/year per machine.

-Turnover reduction: Repetitive manual tasks drive 35-50% annual turnover in assembly/packaging.
-Replacing a $35k/year worker costs $5,000-7,500 (recruitment, onboarding, ramp-up).
-A cobot reduces turnover by absorbing 60-70% of the repetitive load.
-5 fewer annual departures = $30,000 savings.
+Turnover reduction: Repetitive tasks drive 35-50% annual turnover.
+Replacing a $35k/year worker costs $5,000-7,500.
+A cobot reduces turnover by absorbing the repetitive load.
+Five fewer annual departures = $30,000 savings.

 4. Total Investment Calculation